-CORE PRINCIPLES OF CORPORATE GOVERNANCE Standard: What we did: Plan for 2017/18: The Police Staff Council has adopted standards of professional behaviour that reflect relevant principles enshrined in the European Convention on Human Rights and the Council of Europe Code of Police Ethics.
+OVERNANCE Standard: What we did: Plan for 2017/18: The Police Staff Council has adopted standards of professional behaviour that reflect relevant principles enshrined in the European Convention on Human Rights and the Council of Europe Code of Police Ethics.
 During 2016/17, the OPCC and Force continued to develop the College of Policing's Code of Ethics, supplemented by the work of the Force's Ethics Committee.
 As set out above, the PPO requires both the Commissioner and the Chief Constable to abide by the seven Nolan Principles, which are now extended to include Fairness and Respect.
 It also highlights the expectation that the relationship between all parties will be based upon the principles of goodwill, professionalism, openness and trust (as replicated in the FMCOP) and this is reflected in the Principles of Relationship document agreed by the Commissioner and the Chief Constable which forms part of the MoCG.
 2. Ensuring openness and comprehensive stakeholder engagement.
 The PPO highlights that the Commissioner is accountable to local people and that he draws on this mandate to set and shape his priorities for the Force area in consultation with the Chief Constable.
 The Commissioner has set out in his Police and Crime Plan 2017 to 2021 (The Plan) what will be delivered.
 The Commissioner has undertaken the public engagement events, outlined below during 2016/17.
-New Engagement and Communications Plan to be launched in 2017/18 to better inform the public of the work of Commissioner and the Chief Constable.
-In shaping The Plan, during 2016/17, The Commissioner undertook a series of community engagement events which included: Improving local delivery of services to victims Raising emerging crime trends with local businesses; Police and crime priorities survey; Precept survey; Strategic Equality Plan; Public surgeries and walkabouts; Public meetings; Youth Forum activity; Partnership planning and engagement meetings; Local and Community Council seminar; Local AMs and MP meetings; Social and other media; and Project specific consultation e.g. Stop and Search The Force Delivery Plan details the Chief Constables approach to the Commissioners priorities. partnerships.
-The community safety duty, specifies that the Commissioner must "in exercising its functions, have regard to the relevant priorities of each responsible authority",
+In shaping The Plan, during 2016/17, The Commissioner undertook a series of community engagement events which included: Improving local delivery of services to victims Raising emerging crime trends with local businesses; Police and crime priorities survey; Frecept survey; Strategic Equality Plan; Public surgeries and walkabouts; Public meetings; Youth Forum activity; Partnership planning and engagement meetings; Cocal and Community Council seminar; Local AMs and MP meetings; Social and other media; and Project specific consultation e.g. Stop and Search The Commissioner is also, pursuant to the PRSRA, a cooperating body, rather than a responsible authority on community safety duty, specifies that the Commissioner must "in exercising its functions, have regard to the relevant priorities of each responsible authority", referring to the authorities named in the Crime and New Engagement and Communications Plan to be launched in 2017/18 to better inform the public of the work of Commissioner and the Chief Constable.
+The Force Delivery Plan details the Chief Constables approach to the Commissioners priorities.